microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_mssql_mi_terraform/_index.md

 * Since the data controller was deployed in "Directly Connected" mode, after the logon script run is completed a new Azure resource for the controller will be created and visible in the Azure Portal.

+  > **Note: Currently, Azure Arc enabled data services is in [public preview](https://docs.microsoft.com/en-us/azure/azure-arc/data/release-notes) and features are subject to change.
+As such, the release being used in this scenario does not support the projection of Azure Arc data services resources in the Azure portal**.

     ![Data Controller in a resource group](./36.png)

     ![Data Controller resource](./37.png)